Haraj-backend/hex-monscape/docs/api-design/rest-api.md

 This endpoint is used for initializing new battle for given game.
 The enemy that will be faced by player will be randomized by the system.

-Everytime player finish from battle, health point for pokemon partner will be set back to full.
+Everytime player finish from battle, health point for monster partner will be set back to full.

 **Example Request:**